-The next edition of the festival will be held in late March 2021.
-If you have a film ready to be submitted, you can send your film to us before the winter deadline, March 15, 2021.
-Due to the Coronavirus pandemic, the next edition of the festival will be online, which means that films will be privately judged, and we will announce the winners; if you are a winner, you will have the option to request for online screening.
+The next edition of the festival will be held in late Sept 2021.
+If you have a film ready to be submitted, you can send your film to us before the Fall deadline, Sept 12, 2021.
+This is an online festival, which means that films will be privately judged, and we will announce the winners; if you are a winner, your project might be considered for our annual online event.

 Best International Narrative Short